 "The buzz is also very good."

-As the industry gets back on its feet, India's largest multiplex operator PVR is also opening an open-air, rooftop drive-in cinema -- pegged as a world first -- in Mumbai on Friday.
+India's largest multiplex operator PVR is soon set to open an open-air, rooftop drive-in cinema -- pegged as the country's first -- atop a Mumbai shopping mall.

 Film trade analyst Komal Nahta said there was a "massive backlog" of films worth an estimated 50 billion rupees ($668 million) in production costs from films made during the pandemic but not released.

 "We will have at least one major film released every week," he added.